All

 It Drowned in 53 Levee Failures.

 The wind didn't kill 1,833 people.
-The water did — and the water came from levees the Army Corps of Engineers had built to protect a city below sea level.
+The water did, and the water came from levees the Army Corps of Engineers had built to protect a city below sea level.
+What the USACE post-event survey revealed, and what ARA models from it.

 May 20267 min read